 - CARES or Coronavirus Aid, Relief and Economic Securities Act funds was signed by the President on March 27, 2020, to provide relief funds to transit agencies with no match requirement to prevent, prepare for, and respond to the COVID-19 pandemic, including replacement of reduced farebox and tax revenues.
-The funds are distributed using the existing FTA transit apportionment formula, with Ventura County's share set at \$71.4 million but not all that money flows through the VCTC budget.
-Expenses are eligible starting from January 20, 2020. - ARP or America Rescue Plan Act was signed by the President on March 11, 2021, to provide additional relief funds to transit agencies with no match requirement to prevent, prepare for, and respond to the COVID-19 pandemic, including replacement of reduced farebox and tax revenues.
+The funds are distributed using the existing FTA transit apportionment formula, with Ventura County's share set at \$71.4 million but not all that money flows through the VCTC budget. - ARP or America Rescue Plan Act was signed by the President on March 11, 2021, to provide additional relief funds to transit agencies with no match requirement to prevent, prepare for, and respond to the COVID-19 pandemic, including replacement of reduced farebox and tax revenues.
 The funds are distributed through a formula that takes into consideration transit operator costs as well as previously received pandemic relief.
-Ventura County's share is estimated at around \$15.5 million but not all that money flows through the VCTC budget.
-Expenses are eligible starting from January 20, 2020.
+Ventura County's share is estimated at around \$15.5 million but not all that money flows through the VCTC budget

-VCTC's budget includes \$1.5 million in CARES funding, \$1.0 million in ARP funding and \$11.1 million in other FTA funding for a total of \$13,649,715 in FTA revenues.
+VCTC's budget includes \$1.5 million in CARES funding, \$1.0 million in ARP funding and \$13.6 million in other FTA funding for a total of \$16,150,341 in FTA revenues.